cat banner used in flea page

 Effect on Host

-A few fleas are not particularly harmful.
-However its not very comfortable to be itchy and a small flea population can grow quickly.
+A few fleas are not particularly harmful in a healthy adult.
+However it's not very comfortable to be itchy and a small flea population can grow quickly.
 Fleas should be controlled.

 Fleas can attack humans and can carry some nasty bugs